Skip to main content

 Good candidates for saved views: “Daily in-force,” “Weekly P3 setups,” “Intraday 1-2U,” or “Stocks only, no continuations.”
 Build views that match your actual session workflow so switching between contexts takes a single click.

-• all inside days — shows setups with a 1 candle on the daily timeframe
+• all inside days — shows setups with a 1 (inside) candle on the daily timeframe

 • 2U weeks in force — weekly setups where C1 is 2U and price is above the trigger